 – There are different treatments for different STIs.
 Talk with your medical provider about the best treatment options for you.

 – It is important that you follow the treatment recommended by your medical provider completely.
 Always

 continue your medication until it is finished, even if your symptoms have gone away.

 – Be sure to talk to your partner about getting tested and treatment before resuming sexual activity.
 For tips

 on how to tell your partner, see the Get Empowered section of the website.

-– When a person is diagnosed with some STDs, your medical provider must inform the health department.
+– When a person is diagnosed with certain STIs, your medical provider must inform the health department.
 Health departments are there to help you and other people achieve the highest quality of health possible.
 A representative may contact you to see if any additional support is needed.